ExitValue.ai

 How Oil & Gas Services Businesses Are Valued

-Oilfield services is one of the most cyclical sectors in M&A. The same company can trade at 9x EBITDA at the top of a commodity cycle and 3x at the bottom — with the underlying business essentially unchanged.
+Oilfield services is one of the most cyclical sectors in M&A. The same company can trade at an earnings multiple at the top of a commodity cycle and 3x at the bottom — with the underlying business essentially unchanged.
 Understanding where you sit in the cycle, and which sub-sector you operate in, drives the entire valuation conversation.

 I use four buckets when I look at an oilfield services business: drilling and completion (rigs, frac crews, wireline), well services (workover, coiled tubing, pumping, water management), midstream services (gathering, processing, transportation logistics), and distribution (OCTG, mud, chemicals, parts).
 Each trades on different multiples and attracts different buyer pools.